al3xandr3/al3xandr3.github.io/_posts/2013-03-25-data-analysis.md

   - Clear clear clear(include screen-shots if needed),
   - Target an audience without any knowledge of the matter
   - Report not everything, just the conclusion. optimal, just 1 chart / diagram or 1 table.
 Can have different levels of drill-down
   - Hide the unhelpful data, think from final viewer pov.
-Remove the None's / empty's values...
+Remove the None's / empty values...
   - The end audience don't care the amount of work, only if it addresses well or not their questions - no point of putting everything you found on the output.
   - Simple correct English
   - Simple graphs